 San Jacinto family struggle to have their stolen dog returned

-A cherished three-year-old dog, Nina, was stolen by a local delivery driver in San Jacinto.
-The family's neighbor caught it all on surveillance footage.
+A cherished 3-year-old dog, Nina, was allegedly stolen by a local delivery driver in San Jacinto.
+The family's neighbor caught the alleged dog-napping on surveillance footage.

 More Videos